 The Amazon Kindle has been a boon to education, engaging students who otherwise don't like to read and helping to reduce the number of books students need to carry every day.
-But management on an enterprise level was cumbersome until Amazon launched Whispercast to schools and businesses in October 2012.
+But management on an enterprise level was cumbersome until the release of the Amazon Whispercast for schools and businesses in October 2012.

 The free service's central feature is a web-based interface that allows authorized staff — technology coordinators, media and curriculum specialists, and teachers, for example — to buy books using purchase orders or other forms of payment and then wirelessly deploy those books on any number of devices.
 Devices can be grouped, making it easy to send books by class section or grade level in just minutes.

 Andy Shaw, Kindle program coordinator for Florida's Clearwater High School, manages 3,400 Kindle accounts for student, faculty and staff devices using Amazon Whispercast.
 He says the new service has transformed the way he operates the Kindle program.

 Before Whispercast, "if we wanted to buy a book, we had to complete the transaction on each device or send Amazon a spreadsheet" of devices that should receive the book, Shaw explains.
 Now, he can perform the same task in just a few minutes using the Whispercast interface.